 - BBQ Sauce - My favorite is Sweet Baby Ray's which is gluten free.
 I have also made this recipe several times with The New Primal Sugar Free BBQ Sauce and it was delicious, if you're looking for a low carb/low sugar alternative.

 This dish couldn't be simpler to make.
 It's only about five minutes of hands on time.

-- Step 3 - Pour the sauce over the chicken.
+STEP 5: Pour the remaining bbq sauce over the pulled chicken.

 How to Serve BBQ Chicken